FaceHunter/IRCtools/Doc.md

 <b>Make sure you installed everything correctly</b>

-start by importing the module
+start by importing the modules

     from irctools import ircbot
+	from defines import *

 Create a class with any name